-Welcome to our new series recognizing champions of free and affordable course materials at Touro!
+Welcome to our series recognizing champions of free and affordable course materials at Touro!
 These “Textbook Heroes” have made a difference in the lives of our students by lowering the cost of their degrees.
 Do you know someone who fits the bill?
-Nominate them (or yourself) by emailing email@example.com.
+Nominate them (or yourself) by contacting the Libraries.

 Neil Normand is Lecturer and Lab Director at Touro’s Lander College for Women.
 He is also a Fellow in our Health Sciences and Allied Health Open Educational Resources (OER) Faculty Fellowship 2020-2021.

 [refresher: Open Educational Resources (OER) are teaching and learning materials that are free to all users.
 They reside in the public domain, or have been released under an intellectual property license that permits their free use and re-purposing by others.]

 The Touro College OER Faculty Fellowship, sponsored by Touro College Libraries and funded by a grant from the Network of the National Library of Medicine Middle Atlantic Region, supports faculty in the health sciences and allied health fields in developing Open Educational Resources for their undergraduate and graduate students.
 The fellowship was awarded to five Touro Faculty members to support adopting, or creating OER for use in their courses.

 Neil’s fellowship project, the Lander College for Women Microbiome Project, takes the form of a collection of OER modules (textbook chapters, articles, videos, etc.), adopted from several sources, and hosted in Canvas.
 It was created for his Principles of Biology I course and lab.
 With this course taken by roughly 600 students a year, Neil’s fellowship project has the potential to save Touro students around $70,000 a year in textbook costs!

 Here, Neil answers a few questions about his OER fellowship project:

 Why were you interested in OER in the first place?